wk8/Brive/README.md

 <h1>How to use</h1>

 When in your Brive directory, just execute the `brive.py` file.
-Additionally, you can pass it a `-v` flag to run it in verbose mode, or `-d` to run it in Log.debug mode (more output).
+See all the possible flags by running `brive.py --help`.

 The exit code will be 0 if and only if the backup was successful.
 If it wasn't, you should get an explanatory message in your `stderr` stream.